SharpSync/docs/derivatives/readme.md

 ### Derivatives Transfer

-The CAD source derivatives will automatically be transferred to your ERP source as part of the SharpSync BOM Submittal process (when you click on the `SUBMIT BOM` button) according to your configured Derivative Types and BOM Row Derivatives settings.
+The CAD source derivatives will automatically be transferred to your ERP source as part of the SharpSync BOM Submittal process (when you click on the `SUBMIT BOM` button) according to your configured Derivative Types and BOM Row Derivatives settings..